8 Gear Tips: Cold Weather Fishing Clothing

 - Light Wind and Rain: Soft Shell Outer Layer

 Deep Set and Seafarer are commercial-grade suits built for deckhands and anglers who spend their days on deck.
-The Deep Set fishing rain suit has a PVC coating that makes them 100% waterproof and has a welded construction, so the suit stays watertight, even at the seams.
-The Seafarer fishing rain suit has a PU 100% polyester coating, making it waterproof.
+Deep Set has a PVC coating that makes it 100% waterproof and has a welded construction, so it stays watertight, even at the seams.
+Seafarer has a PU 100% polyester coating, making it waterproof.
 The jacket has a two-way adjustable hood and adjustments at the cuff and hem so anglers can customize the fit.
 These commercial-grade rain suits have an oversized fit because they’re designed for layering when temperatures drop.

 - Highest Level of Protection and Warmth: Insulated Outer Layer